pgexperts/handyrep/docs/api.rst

 ---------------------

 Set up the connection proxy configuration according to the configured connection failover plugin.
-Not all plugins support initialization.
+Not all connection proxy plugins support initialization.

 ::